ucsd-cse11-su222/ucsd-cse11-su222.github.io/syllabus.md

 - Programming assignments
 - Programming assessments (exams)

-Score key for mastery:
-- 2 - Mastered: PA or Exam score >= 85%
-- 1 - Some minor/major errors: PA or Exam score >= 60%
-- 0 - Incomplete: PA or Exam score < 60% or did not submit

-Your final letter grade will be calculated as follows:

-- To get an A or above, you must:
-  - Complete **all** book exercises/quizzes and course engagement activities (surveys)
-  - Get a score of **2** on all but 1 programming assignment, and no **0**'s on programming assignments
-  - Get a score of **2** on an assessment (exam) corresponding to each third of the course

-- To get a B or above, you must:
-  - Complete more than **75%** of the book exercises/quizzes and course engagement activities (surveys)
-  - Get a score of **2** on all but 2 programming assignments, and no **0**'s on programming assignments
-  - Get a score of **2** on an assessment (exam) corresponding to two of the three thirds of the course and at least a **1** on the final third.

-- To get a C- or above (a P on the P/NP scale), you must:
-  - Complete more than half book exercises/quizzes and course engagement activities (surveys)
-  - Get a score of **2** on at least half of the programming assignments
-  - Get a score of at least **1** on an assessment (exam) corresponding to each third of the course

 We may adjust the above scale to be more lenient (depending on a number of factors that we will not publicize), but we guarantee